-Taylor House is a supported living type domiciliary care agency operating under the auspices of Leonard Cheshire Disability.
-The agency provides domiciliary care services to 22 service users with physical disabilities, such as spinal injuries and cerebral palsy and or sensory impairments.
-Service users are provided with support in a range of activities of daily living, such as managing financial affairs, shopping, maintaining social activities and relationships, cooking and a range of personal care support.
-The service users each have a tenancy agreement with Choice Housing Association.
-The service currently employs 26 staff.
+Cheshire House is a supported living type domiciliary care agency operating under the auspices of Leonard Cheshire Disability.
+The agency provides supported living accommodation for 18 service users with a range of physical disabilities and in the main service users who have an acquired brain injury.

+All service users live within independently maintained flats and are provided with support in a range of activities of daily living, such as managing financial affairs, shopping, maintaining social activities and relationships, and cooking as well as personal care.
+The service users each have a tenancy agreement with Choice Housing Association and the Western Health and Social Care Trust and Northern Health and Social Care Trust commission their services.